 Admiral Henry B. Wilson:

 - Archives Branch, Naval History and Heritage Command, Washington Navy Yard, DC 20374-5060.

 - Articles: ‘Real “False Armistice” Story Is Now Told By Eyewitness’.
 The Evening Star, (Washington, DC,) Wednesday, November 11, 1925, p4; and ‘False Armistice Day Report Vividly Recalled’.
 The Evening Star, Tuesday, November 11, 1924, p5II.
 Biographical Information

 For background details about Roy Howard, Arthur Hornblow, Fred Cook, Admiral Henry Wilson and John Sellards, see Biographical Details on this website.

 III.
 References to sources; and other explanatory details

-- See the articles on this website about a) the Spa-Senlis wireless messages; b) G-2’s false armistice findings; c) false armistice cablegrams from France; the spread of the armistice news in d) France and e) Britain.
+- See the articles on this website about a) the Spa-Senlis wireless messages; b) the American Army G-2’s false armistice findings; c) false armistice cablegrams from France; the spread of the armistice news in d) France and e) Britain.
 And Stanley Weintraub, A Stillness Heard Round The World (1985) for an account of the spread of the news in the United States.